themecloud/dockstack/README.md

 	-s mysql:mysql:/test
 ```

-* Here the fun happens thanks to Synapse, the magic unicorn (Running a mysql image, as it carries by default mysql-client).
+* Here the fun happens thanks to Synapse, the magic unicorn.
+We are Running a mysql image because it carries by default mysql-client.
 The connection is proxified transparently by HAProxy embeded into Synapse.

 ```
 host2 $ docker run -ti --rm --link synapse:db mysql:latest mysql -u root -h db -ptest